-Child Tax Credits usually stop on 31 August after your child turns 16 but can continue for children under 20 in approved education or training or registered with a careers service.
+Child Tax Credit usually stops on 31 August after your child turns 16 but can continue for children under 20 in approved education, training or registered with a careers service.

 What you need to do

-You must tell the Tax Credit Office if your child:
+You must tell HM Revenue and Customs (HMRC) if your child:

 - turns 16 and stays in approved education or training